Penguin Ed’s BBQ has served the community for 25 years, with Fayetteville locations and catering throughout Northwest Arkansas.

 Today, our first location, just a few paces from where the tent once stood, has grown to be over twice its original size.

 Breakfast at Mission – On July 9th, 2010 we started to serve breakfast at our Mission location.
 We feature locally roasted Airship coffee and a wide variety of pastry items.
 All of our baked goods are homemade from scratch and baked daily in our own kitchen.
 We offer a full breakfast menu along with our baked goods on Saturdays & Sundays 7am-11am.
+Since the Pandemic in 2020, we are currently not serving breakfast, and hope to bring this back soon.

 Penguin Ed’s B&B